the facts, ma'am (and precious few of those..) I was born in 1947

 I don't believe in intricate homepages that can't be easily loaded

 or read on older equipment.
-I don't believe in giant Internet
+I don't believe in giant OS makers

-portals that mix their social agenda with their supposedly objective
+mix their social agenda with their supposedly objective news coverage.

-news coverage.
-I don't believe in whatever forces have turned
+I don't believe in whatever forces have turned the monitor into

-the monitor into a movie screen when most people use it like a
+a movie screen when most people use it like a book or newspaper.

-book or newspaper.
-I don't believe in tracking, data mining, evercookies
+I don't believe in tracking, data mining, country firewalls, evercookies

 or packet sniffing.